Olive’s Cottage has been in continuous operation since 2004, welcoming guests from all over the world for over 16 years.

 The main half of the block has been formally landscaped, with garden beds, lawns and barbecue pit.
 There are plum, bay, lemon, lime, cherry and quince trees and a herb garden.

 The bottom half of the block drops down to natural bushland and river flats and a stand of tea-trees at the river’s edge.
-The eucalypts near the barbecue pit can be floodlit at night.
+The barbecue pit can be floodlit at night.

 The dominant feature of the garden is the barbecue pit carved into the slope, with its wood-fired grill and magnificent Garry Lethborg table setting.
 Seating up to 16, the table is as much art work as it is functional furniture.

-Olive’s provides free WiFi for email and normal Internet browsing.
+Olive’s is NBN connected and provides free WiFi for email and normal Internet browsing.
+The TV has streaming options such as Netflix

 There is off-road parking for three vehicles, including one under cover.